IBM/UQ360/uq360/algorithms/blackbox_metamodel/README.md

 ```
 * `StructuredDataPredictorWrapper` / `ShortTextPredictorWrapper` instantiation Arguments:
-  * model (sklearn estimators https://scikit-learn.org/stable/developers/develop.html) : Client model<sup>1</sup> (optional, but if not included then model confidence vectors must be provided to fit and predict)
+  * model (sklearn estimators https://scikit-learn.org/stable/developers/develop.html) : (Trained) Client model<sup>1</sup> (optional, but if not included then model confidence vectors must be provided to fit and predict)
   * encoder (TransformerMixin object that implements fit and transform methods): This is an optional parameter and should be set only for text data (when predictor=text_ensemble).
 If the predictor is "text_ensemble" and if encoder is not set, the default encoding used will be USE Encoding.

 * `fit()` arguments: